 Call it whatever you want – fitness park, outdoor gym, fitness trail, parcourse, fitness court, or simply “playground for grown-ups” – the point is that fresh-air workouts seem to be making a big comeback.

 Here are 5 different workouts that you can try at your local fitness park.
+Be sure to see the videos lower with this article for ideas and motivation.

 Different Types of Fitness Parks